junxit/us-congress-bills-112/metadata.md

 - 2011-05-11 — Introduced in Senate
 - 2011-05-11 — Read twice and referred to the Committee on Foreign Relations.
 - 2011-05-11 — Sponsor introductory remarks on measure.
 (CR S2889)
+- 2011-05-17 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2011-08-30 — Committee on Foreign Relations.
+Reported by Senator Kerry under authority of the order of the Senate of 08/02/2011 without amendment.
+With written report No. 112-67.
+- 2011-08-30 — Committee on Foreign Relations.
+Reported by Senator Kerry under authority of the order of the Senate of 08/02/2011 without amendment.
+With written report No. 112-67.
+- 2011-08-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 147.